dbanty/web-api-guide/src/the_right_way/secure_defaults.md

 ## I - Information Disclosure

 Information disclosure is one of the broader threats to web applications, as it covers any situation in which information is leaked which could be harmful.
 This could be logging sensitive information to an insecure location (see [the logging section] for more detail).
 It could also be providing too much information in an error response (see [error handling]).
-Some resource might also not be authorizing users properly and allowing them access to data they shouldn't be able to see (see [authorization]).
+[Authorization] may be inadequate allowing users access to data they shouldn't be able to see.

 A solution must make every effort to implement patterns and technologies that reduce the chance of information disclosure while also pointing out the potential risks to users.
 I suggest that creators of solutions go a step further and provide [a threat model] both to show the attack surface and threats to the solution in general and so that performing such a model on an application is __easier for the developer__.
 Furthermore, it's extremely important that a clear method of communication with consumers is established and that they are encouraged to follow it for security updates (see [maintenance]).

-# D - Denial of Service
+## D - Denial of Service

 Denial of service is the security perspective of stability.
 Common features that solutions require to mitigate this threat are scaling gracefully under load (see [infrastructure]) and preventing bugs from crippling the system (see [error handling] and [correctness]).

-# E - Elevation of Privilege
+## E - Elevation of Privilege

 Elevation of privilege is specifically attempting to bypass any [authorization] system which is in place.
 Solutions must provide an authorization system which is explicit to reduce the chance of under-securing and on by default to reduce the chance of failing to secure altogether.
 Additionally, solutions should use tools that prevent bypassing the authorization system altogether (see [correctness] and [maintenance]).